 Option 1 - Migrate all content directly from Confluence or SharePoint to the Infobip Knowledge Base.
 Once you migrate the content, you can re-structure it and edit it within the Knowledge Base.
-This could mean you no longer have to use SharePoint or Confluence as your knowledge base.
+This could mean you no longer have to use SharePoint or Confluence as your Knowledge Base.

 Option 2 - Regularly sync content between the Infobip Knowledge Base and SharePoint or Confluence.
 Content is automatically synced every six hours.
 This works in a way that you manage your content (edit, add articles, etc.) in SharePoint or Confluence and then the Knowledge Base takes a snapshot of content and syncs.
-This works well for larger organizations.
-Especially if your organization uses SharePoint or Confluence as a centralized content management system and agents need their own content under one roof hand in hand with Conversations, as our cloud contact center.
+This works well for larger organizations, especially if your organization uses SharePoint or Confluence as a centralized content management system and agents need their content under one roof hand in hand with Conversations, as our cloud contact center.

-If you are interested in these importing options, please contact our Support team or your dedicated Account Manager.
+If you are interested in these importing options, contact our Support team or your dedicated Account Manager.
 They offer support from Product Development as well to make sure everything goes smoothly.

 With the CSV import capability, we aim to lessen the onboarding efforts for our new customers using Knowledge Base.
 Importing text-based content with a predefined format from a CSV file should help you that things run smoothly and without any issues for larger pieces of content.

 To import your content via a CSV file, make sure that you are logged in to your Knowledge Base module.
 Now, navigate to the Article Manager tab.
 Click on the Import Articles button.
 In the new window on the right, you can upload your CSV file.

 To help you out, we have added an example CSV that you can download and see how to structure your file.